xeeeleee/crafting-interactions-project-template/README.md

 ## Prereqs

+* Fork this repository into your github account.
+* Create an account at [heroku.com](https://www.heroku.com/) if you don't have one.
 * If you don't have a code editor download **[SublimeText](http://www.sublimetext.com/3)** or **[Atom](https://atom.io/)** or **[Brackets](http://brackets.io/)**.
 All 3 have the basic code edtior capabilities we want but there may be features in one that you prefer.
 * Install [nodejs](https://nodejs.org/en/).
 You can download either the LTS or the Stable version.
 LTS means _Long Term Support_ and is preferred by big enterprise organizations.
 The Stable release has newer features (that you prob won't need).
 * If you don't want to mess with `git` on the command line you can use an app to manage your repos. [**Github Desktop**](https://desktop.github.com/) is made by Github and [**Git Tower**](https://www.git-tower.com/) is another good alternative.